Introduction – What is Digital Marketing

 Read more about landing page optimization methods to get better results.

 SEO stands for search engine optimization.
 It is a holistic process of optimizing a website to get organic (unpaid or free) traffic from SERPs.
 SEO is not a single tool but a suite of tools and best practices that allow your website to rank higher in SERPs, thereby creating an influx of traffic to your site.
 To put it simply, SEO refers to the technique of obtaining more traffic from free and organic searches on search engines.
+If you want to learn about digital marketing, SEO is one thing you cannot ignore.
 Furthermore you will get to know more about what is seo in digital marketing and how seo works.

 How do Search Engines work?